Historical rankings of presidents of the United States: Survey summary

+Abraham Lincoln is often regarded as the greatest president in American history for his leadership during the Civil War and the abolition of slavery.
+His main competitors are Franklin D. Roosevelt for leading the country out of the Great Depression and during most of World War II, and Founding Father and first president George Washington for holding the newly formed nation together and setting several enduring and important precedents for the office of the president.
+Theodore Roosevelt has usually ranked in fourth place for his conservation, antitrust and consumer protection efforts.
+Thomas Jefferson has typically ranked in fifth for the Louisiana Purchase, leadership over and support for the Lewis and Clark Expedition, and lowering the U. S. federal debt.

 Most surveys consider James Buchanan, Lincoln's predecessor, the worst president for his leadership during the lead-up to the Civil War.
-Many rank Lincoln's successor Andrew Johnson last for blocking civil rights for freed slaves and undermining Reconstruction.
-Donald Trump's first presidency has consistently polled among the bottom four and twice in last place due to breaking longstanding norms such as the peaceful transfer of power, an American precedent not broken since Washington first set it.
-The scandal-ridden presidency of Warren G. Harding also frequently lands in the bottom four.
+Many rank Lincoln's successor Andrew Johnson near the bottom for blocking civil rights for freed slaves and undermining Reconstruction.
+Donald Trump's first presidency has consistently polled among the bottom four and twice in last place due to breaking longstanding norms such as the peaceful transfer of power, an American precedent not broken by a president since Washington first set it.
+Franklin Pierce has typically ranked in the bottom five for him being a benefactor of the South, particularly with his support of the Kansas-Nebraska Act.
+Most 20th century surveys assigned the bottom rank to the scandal-ridden presidency of Warren G. Harding.